xu-qingxin/xu-qingxin.github.io/_pages/about.md

 #### Research

 My research interests include discourse analysis, digital humanities, and Chinese Sign Language linguistics.
 I primarily analyse people's use of language from Systemic Functional Linguistics (SFL) and the Peircean semiotics perspectives, investigating the relationship between language and identity construction.
 I deploy a lot of computational tools to assist my linguistic analysis.
-You can find out more about my research [projects](/xu-qingxin.github.io/projects/), [conference/seminar presentations](/xu-qingxin.github.io/presentations/) and [outputs](/xu-qingxin.github.io/research/) in the above links.
+You can find out more about my research in the above links.

 <p>  </p>